mihonen/polynomials/README.md

 ![Logo](./images/golynomials.png)

 # Polynomials for Go
-### A Go package that handles the most essential polynomial operations, such as derivatives and root solving
+### A Go package that handles the most essential polynomial operations

 ## Usage